RosettaCommons/documentation/rosetta_basics/running-rosetta-with-options.md

 [[_TOC_]]

 ## Starting References

+You may be interested in reading [[Getting Started]].
+More similar recommendations can be found scrolling to the bottom of this page, in the See Also section.

 Leaver-Fay, A., et al., ROSETTA3: an object-oriented software suite for the simulation and design of macromolecules.
 Methods in enzymology, 2011.
 487: p.
 545.

 Kaufmann, K.W., et al., Practically useful: what the Rosetta protein modeling